-The advice “take a deep breath” may seem like a cliché, but it does wonders when it comes to stress.
-For an easy three-to five-minute exercise, find a soothing place if you can or just sit up in your chair with your feet flat on the floor and hands on top of your knees and take time to breathe.
+The advice “take a deep breath” may seem like a cliché, but it does wonders when it comes to stress relief.
+For an easy three-to-five-minute exercise, find a soothing place if you can or just sit up in your chair with your feet flat on the floor and hands on top of your knees and take time to breathe.
 Breathe in and out slowly and deeply, concentrating on your lungs as they expand fully in your chest.
-While shallow breathing causes stress, deep breathing oxygenates your blood, helps center your body, and clears your mind.
+While shallow breathing causes stress, deep breathing oxygenates your blood and clears your mind.

-You could combine the deep breath exercise with “the relaxation response”.
-Try saying an ordinary word or phrase like ‘three’ or a more meaningful one such as ‘praise God’ as you breath out.
+You could combine the deep breathing exercise with “the relaxation response”.
+Try saying an ordinary word or phrases like ‘three’ or a more meaningful one such as ‘praise God’ as you breath out.
 Try to control your mind from stray thoughts as you repeatedly do this until you feel fully relaxed.
-It is best to do this in a very quiet and serene environment where you are exposed to sights that’ll prompt you appreciate nature such as flowers, grasses, the sky, sun, moon, water, fishes, etc. gives the best results but it can still be done anywhere with significant results.
+Doing this in a very quiet and serene environment where you are exposed to sights that’ll prompt you to appreciate nature such as flowers, grasses, the sky, sun, moon, water, fishes, etc. gives the best results but it can still be done anywhere with significant results.

-On the other, the effects of touch and intimate body contact is one that is incomparable.
-In times of stress, you could get unlimited relaxation by clinging physically to someone you love – hug, snuggle, kiss and passionate caresses do wonders in beating stress, that’s if you’ve got an intimate friend or partner
+On the other hand, the effects of touch and intimate body contact are such that are incomparable.
+In times of stress, you could get unlimited relaxation by clinging physically to someone you love – hug, snuggle, kiss and passionate caresses do wonders in beating stress, that’s if you’ve got an intimate friend or partner.

-Spend less time on your digital devices and more time opening your eyes to connect with the beauty of your surrounds.
+Spend less time on your digital devices and more time opening up yourself to the beauty that surrounds you.
 Gaze up at the beautiful blue sky, and the birds flying by.
-Admire the vibrant colour of flowers, and trees blowing in the wind.
+Admire the vibrant color of flowers, and trees blowing in the wind.
 Connect back with nature.
 Walk barefoot on the earth.

 5. Get a Massage – Self or Professional

-Studies show that after just a five-minute touch massage, heart rate is decreased significantly, pointing to a reduction in the stress response.
+Studies show that after just a five-minute touch massage, heart rate significantly decreases, pointing to a reduction in stress response.
 If you have the time and money, head to a nearby spa for a professional treatment.
-If not, ask a friend or family member to rub your back for a few minutes, or give yourself a self foot, face, and calf massage.
+If not, ask a friend or family member to rub your back for a few minutes, or give yourself a self-foot, face, and calf massage.

-In case you couldn’t readily lay hands an a good classical or country music, try listening to ocean or nature sounds.
+In case you couldn’t readily lay hands on a good classical or country music, try listening to ocean or nature sounds.
 It has a way of calming the nerves.

-8. Take a Nap – Work on Your Sleep
+7. Take a Nap – Adjust Your Sleep Habits

 It is a well-known fact that stress can cause you to lose sleep.
 Coincidentally, lack of sleep is also a key cause of stress.
 This vicious cycle causes the brain and body to get out of bang and get worse over time.
 Ensure that you get the doctor-recommended seven to eight hours of sleep.
-Turn the TV off earlier, manage your time, and do your best to get into bed.
-This is virtually the most effective stress buster on our list.
+Manage your time, turn off the TV earlier, and do your best to get into bed in time.
+This is virtually the most effective stress relief and relaxation tip on our list.

-Keep a gratitude journal or several (one by your bed, one in your purse, and one at work) to help you remember all the things that are good in your life.
+Keep gratitude journals (possibly one by your bed, one in your purse, and one at work) to help you remember all the things that are good in your life.
 Use these journals to savor good experiences like a child’s smile, a sunshine-filled day, and good health.
 Don’t forget to celebrate accomplishments like mastering a new task at work or a new hobby.
 This is because: